 The LEGS Training Programme is based on regional Training of Trainers (TOT) courses and the programme aims to build training capacity in countries affected by humanitarian crises through a cadre of LEGS Trainers.
 LEGS is able to organise TOT courses; however the course must be fully funded by the commissioning organisation.

-LEGS TOTs are aimed at providing the skills and materials to enable participants to become LEGS Trainers, who can then deliver the 3-day LEGS Training course in their own organisations and countries.
-The LEGS Project does not directly support LEGS Training courses at national and local level, but equips the LEGS Trainers to respond to demand for LEGS Training in their own organisations and contexts.
+- LEGS TOTs are aimed at providing the skills and materials to enable participants to become LEGS Trainers, who can then deliver the LEGS Core Training Course (formerly called the “3-day LEGS Training Course”) in their own countries and regions.

-Applications are welcome from livestock and humanitarian specialists working in emergencies, including from international and national organisations, government and independent consultants, who will be in a position to roll out LEGS Training in their own country.
+Participants should be livestock and humanitarian specialists working in emergencies, including from international and national organisations, government and independent consultants, who also:

-- Commitment to carry out LEGS Training Courses at least twice a year on demand
+- Are committed to carrying out LEGS Core Training Courses at least twice a year on demand

-- Commitment from employer (where applicable) to release Trainer to carry out LEGS Training Courses at least twice a year as required, in addition to any internal trainings that may be carried out
+- Have approval from their employer (where applicable) to carry out LEGS Core Training Courses at least twice a year as required, in addition to any internal trainings that may be carried out

-- Familiarity with LEGS (experience of applying LEGS in the field desirable)
+- Are familiar with LEGS (experience of applying LEGS in the field desirable)